FindMySchool LogoFindMySchool

 For travel, the school describes Easington Village as having easy access from the A19.
 For families commuting by car, that matters more than a minor difference in school-day timings.
 For public transport, routes change, so parents should check current bus options and build in contingency for winter weather and traffic.

-Admissions timing is early.
-For September 2026 entry, the closing date was 31 October 2025, with offers on 2 March 2026.
-Families applying in future years should expect a similar early autumn deadline and plan visits accordingly.
+• Admissions timing is early.
+For September 2027 entry, the on-time closing date is 31 October 2026, with offers on 1 March 2027.
+Families should still check County Durham's current admissions timetable and plan visits well before the autumn deadline.

 Easington Academy offers a well-structured, supportive secondary experience, with personal development as a genuine pillar rather than an add-on.
-Academic outcomes are solid in the England context, and the local ranking suggests it performs strongly relative to nearby options.
+Academic outcomes are solid in the England context, and the current local ranking still suggests it performs strongly relative to nearby options, with a 2nd-place Peterlee hub position.
 Best suited to families who value calm routines, clear expectations, and an enrichment programme that builds confidence and employability, and who are comfortable planning an external post-16 route from the outset.

 The most recent inspection published in June 2025 graded Quality of education, Behaviour and attitudes, and Leadership and management as Good, with Personal development graded Outstanding.
-GCSE performance indicators published by the school show attainment measures above the England comparator for the same year, including an Attainment 8 score of 49.6.
+The current GCSE dataset shows attainment measures including an Attainment 8 score of 51.8 and 56.7% achieving grade 5 or above in both English and maths.

 Applications for Year 7 are handled through Durham’s coordinated admissions route rather than as a direct application to the school.
 This means families submit preferences through the local authority process and offers are issued on National Offer Day.

-The school’s published Key Stage 4 indicators for 2024 include an Attainment 8 score of 49.6 and 55.3% achieving grade 5 or above in both GCSE English and maths.
-The EBacc entry rate is also high at 60.3%, suggesting broad uptake of academic subjects.
+The 2025 GCSE dataset includes an Attainment 8 score of 51.8 and 56.7% achieving grade 5 or above in both GCSE English and maths.
+The EBacc entry rate is also high at 56%, suggesting broad uptake of academic subjects.

 No. The school serves ages 11 to 16, so students move on after Year 11 to sixth form colleges, further education, apprenticeships, or other post-16 routes depending on grades and interests.